- Who Can Become an EOSC Provider? What are the EOSC Rules of Participation?

 There are two distinct paths for onboarding resources to the EOSC Catalogue:

-Single Providers registering and onboarding instances of services, data sources, and/or research products.
+Single Providers registering and onboarding instances of services, data sources, research products, and/or training resources.

 A 'Catalogue Owner Representative' onboards a single Catalogue (i.e. a collection of resources).
-After the Catalogue is approved, multiple providers and services, data sources, research products can be onboarded by the Catalogue Owner Representative by using the appropriate API for each resource type.
+After the Catalogue is approved, multiple providers and services, data sources, research products, and training resources can be onboarded by the Catalogue Owner Representative by using the appropriate API for each resource type.

 Onboarding should be performed by an appropriate representative of each Provider, referred to as the “Provider’s Representative”, who is authorised to provide correct information about the Provider and the Resources that are being onboarded.